erinroberts/Apoptosis-Data-Analysis-Dermo-Challenge-2018/Dermo_Viability_Assay_Data_analysis.md

 Load Packages
 -------------

+R version being used is 3.4.1

     ## Loading required package: Matrix

     ## Loading 'metafor' package (version 2.0-0).
 For an overview
     ## and introduction to the package please type: help(metafor).

+    ## Warning: package 'dplyr' was built under R version 3.4.2

     ##
     ## Attaching package: 'dplyr'